 The National Garden Gate is the only monument that has remained from a military complex founded in the Qajar period.
 The collection includes various military units that have been used for military exercises such as soldiers' parades - shooting exercises and other training operations.
 These buildings were renovated during the Qajar period and Pahlavi to new buildings such as the Ministry of Foreign Affairs - Museum - Officers Club - Other sections of the government.
 When you are walking in this area, the architecture of the buildings declares the history of Iran from 100 years ago.

-The Malek Museum which is a free museum is an old house of Qajar era which belonged to Haj Hossein Agha Malek.
+The Malek Museum which is a free museum is an old house of the Qajar era which belonged to Haj Hossein Agha Malek.
 This building extended at the Pahlavi era and changed to Malek Museum.
-This complex is inclouded in a Qajar house, a library and a museum.
-The two parts of the building incorporate architectural elements and decorations from the Qajar and Pahlavi periods, including brickwork, tile work, plasterwork, wooden decoration, stone carvings, wood carvings, metal works, and wallpapers.
-This collection contains beautiful and breathtaking objects like: Stamp Exhibition, Permanent Coin Exhibition, Calligraphy and Painting, decorative Arts, Picture, 19000 of different Books, Miniature, And other arts.
+This complex is included a Qajar house, a library, and a museum.
+The two parts of the building incorporate architectural elements and decorations from the Qajar and Pahlavi periods, including brickwork, tilework, plasterwork, wooden decoration, stone carvings, wood carvings, metal works, and wallpapers.
+This collection contains beautiful and breathtaking objects like Stamp Exhibition, Permanent Coin Exhibition, Calligraphy and Painting, decorative Arts, Picture, 19000 of different Books, Miniature, And other arts.